National Archives asks Justice Dept. to investigate Trump’s handling of White House records

 “Much of this material will someday be displayed in the Donald J. Trump Presidential Library for the public to view my Administration’s incredible accomplishments for the American People,” he said.

-The chairman of the Senate Homeland Security and Governmental Affairs Committee, which has jurisdiction over the National Archives, said this week that reports about torn and missing White House documents provided “a shocking example of long-standing loopholes that exist in our current federal records laws.”
+Democratic congressional committee chairs this week have expressed concern about Trump’s adherence to the presidential records law and archive requirements.

+Rep. Carolyn B. Maloney (D-N.Y.), chair of the House Oversight Committee, said this week that the records removal from Trump’s Florida club will be investigated.
+Trump’s reported actions regarding White House records were “deeply troubling but not surprising,” she said in a statement.

-Sen. Gary C. Peters (D-Mich.) said in a statement that “Congress must take action … to ensure that every administration is appropriately handling and preserving important records related to the President’s official duties.”
-Peters is working on legislation to strengthen records laws and plans to hold hearings on the topic in coming months, a Peters staffer said.
+Earlier this week, Sen. Gary C. Peters (D-Mich.) said in a statement that “Congress must take action … to ensure that every administration is appropriately handling and preserving important records related to the President’s official duties.”
+Peters — chairman of the Senate Homeland Security and Governmental Affairs Committee, which has jurisdiction over the National Archives — is working on legislation to strengthen records laws and plans to hold hearings on the topic in coming months, a Peters staffer said.

 Substantiating a criminal case against Trump — and perhaps even launching a criminal investigation — could be difficult.